IAIK/gzkbpp/README.md

 ### Field Arithmetic
 The `BigIntLib` class includes methods for computations in a set of predefined finite fields, in particular prime fields and binary fields.
 New methods can easily be added for finite fields of different sizes.
 Currently, the Solinas reduction [1] is used for prime fields, and a fast word-wise reduction [2] is used for binary fields.

 As an example circuit, [MiMC](https://eprint.iacr.org/2016/492.pdf) is included.
+This circuit can be called with `./zkbpp_test 256 1 0 1 1`.

 [1] Jerome A. Solinas: Generalized Mersenne Numbers
 [2] Darrel Hankerson, Alfred Menezes and Scott Vanstone: Guide to Elliptic Curve Cryptography